 Art surrounds us every minute of each day.
 The AA in Art program develops a student's creative ability, independent thinking, and potential to become a visual thinker and effective communicator whether interested in the process of painting, commercial layout, making a functional ceramic piece or company logo.
 Students will be introduced to art history and hands-on studio experiences in drawing and design as well as ceramics or sculpture.
-Beyond the foundation requirements of art history and studio experience, students will have an opportunity to explore other studio areas in painting, printmaking, commercial art, and/ or photography or further their skills in ceramics or sculpture or further focus on understanding of art history.
+Beyond the foundation requirements of art history and studio experience, students will have an opportunity to explore other studio areas in painting, printmaking, commercial art, and/or photography or further their skills in ceramics or sculpture or further focus on understanding of art history.
 In advanced courses, students will also be able to produce a portfolio of their work for presentation.
 These artistic skills and training experiences can lead to a variety of careers in many traditional studio and new digital design fields.
-These careers range through architecture and interior design, art history and education, museum/gallery curating, interactive design, museum/gallery direction, studio and fine arts, web based graphic and/or commercial art and design, and many other creative job paths that surround these creative professions.
+These careers range through architecture and interior design, art history and education, museum/gallery curating, interactive design, museum/gallery direction, studio and fine arts, web based graphic and/ or commercial art and design, and many other creative job paths that surround these creative professions.

 - 1. Analyze and communicate a knowledge of Art History - 2.
-Demonstrate skill in design and composition of various art forms - Demonstrate specific practice and personal skill in various studio arts media
+Demonstrate skill in design and composition of various art forms - 3.
+Demonstrate specific practice and personal skill in various studio arts media

-REQUIRED UNITS
+REQUIRE D COURSES UNITS

 ART 1A History of Art-1 OR 3

 ART 1B History of Art-II 3

-ART 4A Drawing and Composition Beginning
+ART 4A Drawing and Composition Beginning 3

-ART 6A Beginning Basic Design 3
+ART 6A Beginning Basic Design

 ART 12A Beginning Ceramics OR 3

 ART 14A Beginning Sculpture 3

 ART 4B Drawing and Composition Intermediate OR 3

 ART 6B Intermediate Basic Design, 3-D OR 3

 ART 2 Color Theory OR 3

 ART 5 Art Appreciation 3

-Complete two elve (12) units not already used above from the following course es:
+Complete tv velve (12) units not already used above from the following course

 ART 1A History of Art-I

 ART 1B History of Art-II

-ART 2 Color Theory 3
+ART 2 Color Theory

 ART 3A Women in Art I

-ART 3B Women in Art II 3
+ART 3B Women in Art II

-ART 4B Drawing and Composition Intermediate 3
+ART 4B Drawing and Composition Intermediate

 ART 5 Art Appreciation

 ART 6B Intermediate Basic Design, 3-D

-ART 8A Watercolor Painting 3
+ART 8A Watercolor Painting

-ART 8B Watercolor Painting 3
+ART 8B Watercolor Painting

 ART 9A Beginning Painting

 ART 9B Intermediate Painting

-ART 11 Mural Painting 3
+ART 11 Mural Painting

-ART 12A Beginning Ceramics 3
+ART 12A Beginning Ceramics

-ART 12B Intermediate Ceramics 3
+ART 12B Intermediate Ceramics

 ART 14A Beginning Sculpture

-ART 14B Intermediate Sculpture 3
+ART 14B Intermediate Sculpture

 ART 15A Beginning Printmaking

-ART 15B Intermediate Printmaking 3
+ART 15B Intermediate Printmaking

-ART 18 Beginning Graphic Arts 3
+ART 18 Beginning Graphic Arts

-ART 19A Introduction to Commercial Art 3
+ART 19A Introduction to Commercial Art

 ART 19B Commercial Art: Illustration

-ART 20 African, Oceanic, and Native American Art History Survey 3
+ART 20 African, Oceanic, and Native American Art History Survey

 ART 21 Asian Art History

-ART 29 Individual Problems in Design 3
+ART 29 Individual Problems in Design

 ART 31 Basic Photography

-ART 36A Digital Photography 3
+ART 36A Digital Photography

-ART 40A Individual Problems in Watercolor 3
+ART 40A Individual Problems in Watercolor

 ART 40B Individual Problems in Watercolor: Advanced

-ART 41A Individual Problems in Painting I 3
+ART 41A Individual Problems in Painting I

-ART 41B Individual Problems in Painting: Advanced 3
+ART 41B Individual Problems in Painting: Advanced

-ART 42A Individual Problems in Ceramics I 3
+ART 42A Individual Problems in Ceramics I

 ART 42B Individual Problems in Ceramics II

-ART 43A Individual Problems in Printmaking 3
+ART 43A Individual Problems in Printmaking

-ART 43B Individual Problems in Printmaking: Advanced 3
+ART 43B Individual Problems in Printmaking: Advanced

-ART 44 Individual Problems in Drawing 3
+ART 44 Individual Problems in Drawing

-ART 46A Individual Problems in Sculpture I 3
+ART 46A Individual Problems in Sculpture I

-ART 46B Individual Problems in Sculpture II 3

-TOTAL U NITS REQUIRED FOR DEGREE MAJOR 27